 Racing champion Willy T. Ribbs is a rarity in the world of auto racing as very few African-Americans have been embraced as race car drivers.
 Despite the odds, Ribbs made history not once, but twice, on the race track.

-On this day in 1991, Ribbs became the first Black racecar driver to qualify for Indianapolis 500.
-Born William “Willy” Theodore Ribbs, Jr. on January 3, 1955 (though some sites write he was born in 1956 or 1959), Ribbs grew up loving the sport race of race car driving in San Jose, Calif.
+On May 19, 1991, Ribbs became the first Black race car driver to qualify for Indianapolis 500.
+Born William “Willy” Theodore Ribbs, Jr. on January 3, 1955, Ribbs grew up loving the sport race of race car driving in San Jose, Calif.

 At the age of 18, Ribbs headed to Europe to compete in the Formula Ford series.
 After winning a championship his first year, Ribbs’ returned to the United States to race on a larger stage.
 In 1983, Ribbs won five races at the Kansas-based Sports Car Club of America (SCAA) Trans-Am Series.